kengray/laroche-bluegrass-2026/README.md

 # laroche-bluegrass-2026

-Analyses the Laroche Bluegrass festival website to generate a calendar of events.
+Worked with Claude to develop a script to analyse the Laroche Bluegrass festival website to generate a calendar of events.
 This can then we subscribed to via a TinyURL proxy: https://tinyurl.com/LaRoche2026

 festival_v2.py uses the openpyxl library to build the formatted Excel spreadsheet with all five tabs